lafabi/Estructura_Poblacional/Dia1. Archivos_VCF.md

     FORMATO: declaraciones de nombres de campos a nivel de muestra separadas por punto y coma.

     <SAMPLE DATA>: datos de campo a nivel de muestra separados por punto y coma correspondientes a declaraciones de campo FORMATO.

+    Position and Ref/Alt Information

+Below are some notes to help understand the first 5 columns about the above file.

+    All of the variants occur on Chromosome 20 on the NCBI36 (hg18).

+    There are 5 positions identified (14370, 18330, 1110696, 1230237, 1234567).

+    Three of the variants have IDs including 2 dbSNP records (rs6054257, rs6040355).

+    The first two positions (14370, 17330) are simple single-base pair substitutions.

+    The third position has 2 alternate alleles specified (G and T) that replace the ref (A).

+    The fourth position represents a deletion of a T since the alt allele is missing (“.”).

+    The fifth row has 2 alt alleles, the first is a deletion of TC and second is insertion of a T.

+QUAL and FILTER columns

+The QUAL column indicates the quality level of the data at that site.
+The FILTER column designates what filters can be applied.
+The 2nd row (position 17330), has triggered the q10 filter, which is described in the meta section as “Quality below 10”.

+Each bioinformatics pipeline treats these columns differently, so you will need to consult your pipeline’s subject matter experts on how to best interpret this information.

+INFO column

+The info column includes position-level information for that data row and can be thought as aggregate data that includes all of the sample-level information specified.

+FORMAT column

+The format column specifies the sample-level fields to expect under each sample.
+Each row has the same format fields (GT, GQ, DP, and HQ) except for the last row which does not have HQ.

+Each of these fields is described in the Meta section as the following:

+    GT (Genotype) indicates which alleles separated by / (unphased) or | (phased).

+    GQ is Genotype Quality which is a single integer.

+    DP is Read Depth which is a single integer.

+    HQ is Haplotype Quality and has 2 integers separated by a comma.